absinthe-graphql/absinthe/guides/complexity-analysis.md

 ## Complexity Analysis

-In order to protect against queries that could overwhel scenario, the complexity of a query can be estimated before it is resolved and limited to a specified maximum.
+To protect against queries that could overwhelm available resources, the complexity of a query can be estimated before it is resolved and limited to a specified maximum.